MaxFleur/LightCombatManager/README.md

 find . \( -name "*.cpp" -o -name "*.hpp" \) -exec uncrustify -c uncrustify.cfg --replace --no-backup {} +
 ```

 The repository always contains branches for the current and last major release.
 As `dev_staging` is the branch constantly being developed on, make sure to select it as target branch in case you want to open a new Pull Request.
+In addition, the branches for the last corresponding major release and its minor updates are also stored for better bug traceability.